NorESMhub/NorESM/doc/configurations/experiments.rst

 ::

 All user modifications to env_run.xml, env_mach_pes.xml, env_batch.xml must be done before case.build is invoked.
-This is also the case for the aforementioned user made name lists: i.e. user_nl_cam, user_nl_cice, user_nl_clm, user_nl_micon, user_nl_cpl).
+This is also the case for the aforementioned user-made namelists: i.e. user_nl_cam, user_nl_cice, user_nl_clm, user_nl_micon, user_nl_cpl).

 If you want to ensure your case is ready for submission, you can run: